patricklity/CMS-Guide-Final/Ticket.rst

     * - Assignee
       - The Assignee of The Ticket
     * - Status
+      - - Unassigned
+        - Assigned
+        - Complete
-      - Unassigned/ Assigned/ Complete/ Cancel Status of The Ticket
+        - Cancel

 Ticket Conversation
 ==================